Erasmus Mobility 2024-2025 – St. Thomas More College, Carlo Diacono, Middle & Senior School, Zejtun:

-Erasmus Mobility 2023-2024 – St. Thomas More College, Middle & Senior School, Zejtun:
+Erasmus Mobility 2023-2024 – St. Thomas More College, Carlo Diacono, Middle & Senior School, Zejtun:

 This scholastic year, St. Thomas More College, Middle & Senior School, Zejtun, has acquired the accreditation to embark on various Erasmus mobilities, aiming to sustain educators’ professional training.
 The objectives of this scholastic year were threefold: